 According to Masterson, about 22m people in the US alone are exposed to loud noise on the job.
 “If noise could be reduced to safer levels in the workplace, more than 5m cases of hearing difficulty among noise-exposed workers could be prevented,” she said.

 “This study also provides further evidence of an association between occupational noise exposure and high blood pressure

-, and the potential to prevent these conditions if noise is reduced,” Masterson added.
+and high cholesterol, and the potential to prevent these conditions if noise is reduced,” Masterson added.

 Noise is associated with heart health risks because it causes stress

 , which in turn triggers the release of stress

 hormones like cortisol as well as changes in heart rate and blood vessels, the team noted.